Klaberjass: History and naming

-(For an earlier form see the history of Jack–Nine card games.)
-It can be interpreted as a two-handed variant of Belote, and indeed three-handed Belote can be played in exactly the same way.
-Conversely, Tarbish, a game played in Nova Scotia, is a four-handed partnership game variant of this game.
-(Tarbish is played with 36 cards.
+(For an earlier form see the history of jack–nine card games.)
+It can be interpreted as a two-handed variant of belote, and indeed three-handed belote can be played in exactly the same way.
+Conversely, tarabish, a game played in Nova Scotia, is a four-handed partnership game variant of this game.
+(Tarabish is played with 36 cards.
 This makes sense since in four-handed games it is normal to deal all cards, and thus the number of cards dealt to each player is the same as in the two-handed game.)

 Deck

-The game is played with a French-suited Piquet deck, perhaps best known from the German game Skat.
+The game is played with a French-suited piquet deck, perhaps best known from the German game Skat.
 It consists of the ranks A 10 K Q J 9 8 7.
 In trumps, the jack (Jass) and the 9 (Manille) become the two highest ranking cards.
 So, trump is ranked J 9 A 10 K Q 8 7.
 The 7 of trumps (dix) also plays a special role.

 Game structure

-The overall structure of the game is similar to that of Piquet, but with more weight given to trick-play than to melding.
+The overall structure of the game is similar to that of piquet, but with more weight given to trick-play than to melding.
+It also differs from piquet in using trumps.
 The game begins by one player undertaking to make more points than the opponent.
 If that player wins, both players will score their points, otherwise only the opponent will score.
 Both players' hands are then completed to 9 cards.
 In the melding phase, players get a chance to quickly make a substantial number of points, but will automatically provide information to the opponent if they try to make use of that.
 In trick-play the cards have very unequal point values.
 Whenever otherwise allowed by the normal trick-play rules, players are obliged to win a trick with a trump.